 Boating specific elements covered by this course include recovery position in a confined space, CPR, including the drowning protocol, cold shock and hypothermia from immersion and/or exposure, head injury, wounds and bleeding, seasickness and dehydration, medical assistance or advice by VHF., preparation for evacuation.

-RYA Diesel Engine (at Emsworth)
+RYA Diesel Engine

 Engine failure is the main cause of lifeboat callouts to yachts.
 This course will give awareness of the main systems of a marine diesel engine - the four stroke cycle, fuel, cooling and air systems, engine electrical systems, spares and tool requirements, winterisation and servicing.
 Learn how to prevent breakdown at sea & rectify defects not requiring workshop support.
 This one-day course includes basic maintenance and engine care which will prevent most cases of engine failure.

-RYA Marine Radio SRC (at Emsworth)
+RYA Marine Radio SRC

 A radio is an important piece of safety equipment on board and it is vital to understand the correct procedures.
 The Short Range Certificate is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a fixed or hand-held radio.
 By passing this course, not only will you be legally able to operate a radio on your boat, you will be able to supervise untrained users.